syrianigabriel/computer_vision_project/README.md

 ## Features

 - Upload an image for corruption detection.
-- Real-time feedback on whether the image is corrupted or not.
+- Receive feedback on whether the image is corrupted or not.
 - Built with Flask and PyTorch for easy integration of machine learning models.

 ## Built with